-Stretch marks occur when the skin is stretched beyond it’s limits, leaving it unable to adapt itself.
+Stretch marks occur when the skin is stretched beyond its limits, leaving it unable to adapt itself.
 When its elasticity just isn’t enough anymore, tiny tears occur and that’s where a stretch mark becomes visible.
-This happens either while we’re growing up, when we gain or loose a lot of weight in a very short time or during pregnancy.
+This happens either while we’re growing up when we gain or lose a lot of weight in a very short time or during pregnancy.
 Stretch marks cannot be cured.
 There are creams that can fade their appearance but they never really go away.
 If you want to avoid stretch marks, all you can do is try to prevent them.

 OK, this obviously isn’t a step you can take against stretch marks.
-It is however the most determining factor on whether or not you are going to get stretch marks.
+It is, however, the most determining factor on whether or not you are going to get stretch marks.
 Some people just have naturally more elastic skin than others.
-People with dryer skin tend to get more stretch marks but this is not always the rule.
+People with drier skin tend to get more stretch marks but this is not always the rule.
 It’s not so much about dry and oily as it is about elasticity and regeneration capacity.
 Look at your mother for clues on which type are you.
-But even that is not a sure fire tell.
+But even that is not a sure-fire tell.

-So let’s go to over the actual steps that help either minimise or just avoid them altogether.
+So let’s go over the actual steps that help either minimise or just avoid them altogether.

 2. Drink water